MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/faqs.md

 [!INCLUDE [subheader.md](../includes/pat_medium.md)]

-## Why is the Kernel only in C#?
+## Why is the Kernel only in C# and Python?
 C# is a popular coding language.
 We wanted to make sure we could support one language before turning our attention to other languages.
+And we've included [experimental Python support](https://aka.ms/sk/python) to evaluate community interest there.
 Additional language support for the kernel will come based on feedback.

 ## Where are the sample skills?
 We have [sample apps](/semantic-kernel/samples) and skills you can try out so you can quickly learn the concepts of Semantic Kernel.